bloom

 quote:

 Lastly, do you have any near future plans about coming to Harvard GSD again?
-We would be happy to see you.

 I WOULD BE HAPPY TO COME TO HARVARD GSD.